 ) are currently not fully represented by published taxonomic keys.
 The underrepresentation pertains mostly to the far western fauna for which I cannot promise successful species identifications.

-Your photo-vouchered specimens are scientifically prepared (pinned and labelled with data, collector name, BugGuide photo number) and will be deposited after a period of study with the Insect Research Collection at Univeristy of Wisconsin - Madison.
+Your photo-vouchered specimens are scientifically prepared (pinned and labeled with data, collector name, BugGuide photo number) and will eventually be deposited in parts to WIRC and MPM.
 Thank you for contributing to this comparative reference collection of North American Geadephaga.